partiallyderived/everyaction-client/README.md

 ## Publish Changes

-This command increments the project version and pushes changes to GitHub.
-You need to have already committed your changes and have no untracked files, otherwise it will fail:
+This command increments the project version and pushes changes to GitHub:

 ```
 make publish
 ```

+You need to have already committed your changes and have no untracked files, otherwise this will fail.